MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 ms.custom: seo-marvel-apr2020
 ---

-# Understand the permissions of and the information accessed by Teams apps
+# Understand Teams app permissions and grant consent

 Depending on their functionality, Teams apps may or may not access your user's or organization's information.

-* Some apps that don't seek access to internal data, don't require admin approval.
+* Apps that don't seek access to organization's data, don't require an approval or consent.
 Users can use such apps without admin approval or consent as these apps can't get any internal data.
-* Apps that require permissions on your organization's information can't be used unless an admin permits it.
-Admins can grant their consent to the permissions required by the app in Teams admin center.
-You must do your diligence to evaluate apps based on the access an app needs on your organization's information and the reason an app needs it.
+* Apps that require access to your organization's or user's information can't be used unless a user or an admin permits it.
+Users may be allowed to grant consent based on admin configuration.
+You must do your diligence to evaluate apps based on the access it needs on your organization's information and the reason why it needs the access.
+You can also revoke consent that you've granted to some permissions of an app.

-Apps can access organization's information, perform some tasks, and engage with users.
-To help you understand what apps can do, a compilation of this information is available in [what can apps do in Teams](#what-can-apps-do-in-teams).
-An app can only access the information that it has been granted access to.
-Users or you provide consent for apps to have access to information in your organization.
-You can also revoke the consent granted to an app.
+A compilation of [what can apps do in Teams](#what-can-apps-do-in-teams) helps you understand the correlation between app functionality, app permissions, and impact of granting consent to those permissions.
 An application can access organization's information in the following two ways that leads to two types of permissions:

 * **Delegated access**: An application accesses the resource on behalf of the user.
 This access requires delegated permissions.
 The application can access only the information that the user can access themselves.
 * **App-only access**: An application acts on its own with no user signed in, when it's undesirable to have a specific user signed in or when the data required can't be scoped to a single user.
 This access required applications permissions.
 An application if granted consent is able to access data that the permission is associated with.